nicolestanton/spinner/README.md

 # Loading Spinner

-This project was created using React.js and Webpack.
+This project was created using React.js, Webpack & SCSS.

 ## Available Scripts